api-platform/docs/admin/handling-relations-to-collections.md

 The admin handles this `to-many` relation automatically!

-But we can go further:
+Also we can go further:

 ## Customizing a Property